pavel-furtsev/100-days-of-code/r1-log.md

 Took some time to figure out how can I contribute to open-source projects.
 So far I am thinking about to contribute to React Docs.
 Maybe making a translation to my mothertonge.
 Should I give it a try?

+### R1D21

+#### 20.08.23
+Did some practice of CSS while learning the wireframing, colour theory, and text design for web UI.
+In general web design seems to allign with general consepts forn graphic design and architectural design.